juntao/arenztopia/content/news/Issue 24.md

 ## Person missing
 By Owen Miyazoi

 Mr. Joek Washinater was reported missing from his home on Wednesday.
-His wife says that she heard a crash and a scuffle in the night, and she discovered the her husband was missing.
+His wife says that she heard a crash and a scuffle in the night, and then she discovered the her husband was missing.
 Mr. Washinater is a very respected lifeguard who lives in Canopia.

 ## Poetry
 By Tony Yuan